How Much Can I Make as a Digital Marketer – Digital Marketing Salary & Income Guide (2023)

 The career path of digital marketers has evolved dramatically over the past twenty years as the world wide web gave way to social media and big data.
-Working your way to the top now requires relevant expertise, knowledge of niche marketing platforms, and tactical business savvy.
+Working your way to the top now requires relevant expertise, knowledge of niche marketing platforms, and being business savvy.

 First, let’s take a look at the digital marketing salary landscape.
 Here are some basic descriptions by title:

 “The internet (and the marketing industry) changes rapidly.
 There is no good time to jump in, and you cannot be too late.
 You can, however, waste a lot of time watching others and distracting yourself from your own success.– Cynthia Johnson, Co-Founder & CEO of Bell + Ivy

 Entry-level digital marketers may operate under a variety of job titles depending on their employer and specific job responsibilities.
 Titles like “social media coordinator,” “account coordinator,” or “junior marketing associate” may be used interchangeably for a person pursuing a digital marketing career right out of college or without any previous experience.

 Junior digital marketers will often tend to tasks involving administrative work, assisting with research and developing media plans, reporting to account executives, and helping manage customers and/or clients.

 Average digital marketing salary starting at: $35,000 – $45,000/year

 With more experience under their belt, digital marketing specialists take the lead in marketing campaign development and execution.
 Aligned most closely with management-specific roles, digital marketing specialists may also be called “digital marketing manager,” “community manager,” or “product marketing manager.”

 These types of managers may specialize in a specific area of digital marketing, e.g., SEO, social media, or Adwords, or they may bring a wide range of expertise and delegate to a junior team.

 Average digital marketing salary starting at: $50,000 – $65,000/year